dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-VLAN-Guest-Tagging.md

 ## Guest to Guest VLAN Tagging

-When the VM NIC is attached via Linux Bridge it also becomes possible to make up arbitrary VLAN interfaces to trunk between virtual machines.
+When the VM NIC is attached via Linux Bridge it also becomes possible to make up arbitrary VLAN tags to trunk between virtual machines.
 In otherwords you can make up your own VLAN tags and trunk them peer-to-peer between VMs.

 This demo shows made up VLANs 222 and 333 being created from thin air and passed between 2 VMs via the same `trunk` attachment to the `br-trunk` Linux Bridge used above.